 Paro airport provides a first taste of Bhutanese architecture and is surely one of the world's most beautiful.
-After lunch and an introductory chat with your Bhutanese guide, we will start our tours by visiting Ta Dzong, originally the Watch Tower for the Rinpung Dzong in Paro.
-It was later converted into the National Museum of the Kingdom and boasts a wide range of antique thangkha paintings, textiles, weapons & armour, household objects and natural and historic artifacts.
-You'll then walk downhill from the museum to Rinpung Dzong or the 'fortress of the heap of jewels' which is the seat of the district administration and the residence of the monastic school.
+After an introductory chat with your Bhutanese guide, we will start our tours by visiting the Rinpung Dzong or the 'fortress of the heap of jewels' which is the seat of the district administration and the residence of the monastic school.
 The dzong is famous for its wall murals depicting Buddhist parables, symbols and the lives of prominent saints.
 Here you'll learn how these spectacular buildings have combined the monastic and civic administration of Bhutan for centuries.
-Finally, you walk down to the cantilever bridge below the dzong where your car awaits to take you to your hotel.
+Finally, you walk down to the cantilever bridge below the dzong where your car awaits to take you to your hotel in the capital Thimphu, around 1 hrs drive away.
+Note - your visit to Paro Dzong may be rearranged for later in the tour if you have a late flight arrival from Nepal.
+After arriving in Thimphu we'll visit the huge weekend market, which attracts farmers and traders from all over Nepal and is quite a site to behold.
+There is also a handicrafts market next door.

-OVERNIGHT: Paro hotel MEALS: Breakfast, Dinner EXTRAS: Kathmandu-Paro-Kathmandu flights
+OVERNIGHT: Thimphu 4-star hotel MEALS: Breakfast, Dinner, Lunch

+EXTRAS: Kathmandu-Paro-Kathmandu flights

-Day 4: Cross the Dochu La Pass to the Punakha Valley
+Day 4: Thimphu tours, cross the Dochu La Pass to the Punakha Valley